 - How to Plan a Country of Service Reunion

-- Tips and Tools to Tell Your Story (from the Peace Corps Office of Third Goal and Returned Volunteer Services)
+- Tips tools and resources to share your country of service (from the Peace Corps Office of Third Goal and Returned Volunteer Services)

 While these documents are quite dated, the general content could be helpful for logistics and planning purposes.
 The toolkits may be replaced with updated documents over the coming months.